AUG 8, 2023

 Papua New Guinea Expedition

 New Paths Expeditions has 19 years of experience exploring the remote corners of Papua New Guinea.
-We have used our vast experience on the Island to craft the ideal itinerary, one that will expose you to the natural and cultural wonders of the land of the unexpected.
+We have used our vast knowledge on the Island to craft the ideal itinerary, one that will expose you to the natural and cultural wonders of the land of the unexpected.

 Then it is to the beautiful Tari Highlands to meet the complex culture of the Huli Wigmen and birdwatch at the impressive Tari Gap for more species of Birds of Paradise.